NCI-GDC/esbuild/README.md

 ### Mappers

 The mappers (see the `graph.common.mappings` module) produce the _mapping_ (or schema) for Elasticsearch.
-They are also setup in classes for code re-use, allowing easy extensibility of the Active and Legacy mappers which inherit functionality from the common mapper.
+The common mappers is futher extended in the active mapper which is used to produce the main mappings for the indices which will be built in the builder.

 The mappers have three main functions to produce mappings:
 `get_{project,case,annotation,file}_es_mapping`.

 The properties of each Entity (Node class) are dynamically added to the mapping based on the GDC Dictionary.

-The traversal tree in the legacy mappings are static.

-The traversal tree in the active mappings are a dynamic extension of the static legacy mappings.
+The traversal tree in the active mappings are a dynamic and based on the graph structure.

 # Trouble shooting

-Included in the module are two `mimic` builders, one for legacy and active.
-These can be used to test functionality against nodes, e.g. testing `builder.is_node_indexed(node)` to troubleshoot nodes that are not showing up in the index.
+The active module contains a ActiveMimic builder which can be used to test functionality against nodes, e.g. testing `builder.is_node_indexed(node)` to troubleshoot nodes that are not showing up in the index.

 ```python
 >>> from esbuild.graph.active.mimic import ActiveMimic